holistics/dbml/dbml-homepage/docs/docs/README.md

 - `default: some_value`: set a default value of the column, please refer to the 'Default Value' section below
 - `increment`: mark the column as auto-increment

+**Note:** You can use a workaround for un-supported settings by adding the setting name into the column type name, such as `id “bigint unsigned” [pk]`

 ### Default Value
 You can set default value as: